-where $Y{vt}$ is a congressional-vote level characteristic, and $preAttack{vt}$ and $postAttack{vt}$ are dummy variables indicating whether the vote took place the week before or the week after an attack with at least three casualties (a restriction consistent with the main empirical analysis).
+where Y{vt} is a congressional-vote-level characteristic, and $preAttack{vt}$ and $postAttack{vt}$ are dummy variables indicating whether the vote took place in the week before or the week after an attack with at least three casualties (a restriction consistent with the main empirical analysis).
 This analysis is done at the congressional-vote level (N=11,666).
 Column 7 of table 2 tests for differences between the corresponding two coefficients.
-I find statistically significant differences in only 3 out of 51 outcomes.
+I find statistically significant differences in only three out of fifty-one outcomes.